 Established in the 13th century, the town of Miechów is located on the road from Kielce to Kraków.
-The Jewish presence fluctuated between 40-55% of the total population, reaching its highest at the end of the 19th century.
-Jewish merchants and businesses were very prominent and the town held a weekly merchant fair each Tuesday which drew large crowds from surrounding regions due to well-established road and train connections.
-The Jewish cemetery was founded in 1882 but devasted during WWII and the headstones used by the Nazis to pave local roads.
-Today the cemetery site contains a fenced memorial of a mass grave of Jews killed in the Miechów ghetto.
+The Jewish presence here fluctuated between 40-55% of the total population, reaching its peak at the end of the 19th century.
+Jewish merchants and businesses were very prominent and the town held a weekly merchant fair each Tuesday.
+Due to the well-established road and rail connections, these fairs drew large crowds from the surrounding regions.
+The Jewish cemetery was founded in 1882 but demolished during WWII, with the Nazis using the headstones to pave local roads.
+Today the cemetery site contains a fenced memorial marking a mass grave of Jews killed in the Miechów ghetto.